 In the Czech Republic, 7 interviews lasting between 45 min and 1,5 h were conducted.
-4 with insiders from organizations running or directly contributing to the selected projects (2 insiders related to "Read before you sign!", 2 related to "Financial Education"), 3 with bystanding experts (representative of public administration, NGO focusing on consumer protection, and academia).
+4 with insiders from organizations running or directly contributing to the selected projects (2 insiders related to Read Before You Sign!, 2 related to Financial Education), 3 with bystanding experts (representative of public administration, NGO focusing on consumer protection, and academia).

 In Denmark, 7 interviews lasting between 30 min and 40 min were conducted.
-4 with insiders from organizations running selected projects or from projects themselves (2 insiders related to Debt advice in Lolland and Guldborgsund and 2 related to Back on your feet) and 3 with bystanding experts (2 from academia and 1 from public administration).
+4 with insiders from organizations running selected projects or from projects themselves (2 insiders related to Debt Counselling in Lolland, Falster and Guldborgsund and 2 related to Back on Your Feet) and 3 with bystanding experts (2 from academia and 1 from public administration).

-In Spain, 9 interviews were conducted lasting between 1h and 2,5h were conducted.
-4 with insiders from organizations participating at the selected projects (3 related to Economía Solidaria and 1 related to Red de Educación Financiera) and 5 with bystanding experts (2 from public administration, one from NGO and 2 from commercial organizations).
+In Spain, 8 interviews were conducted lasting between 1h and 2,5h were conducted.
+3 with insiders from organizations participating at the selected projects (2 related to Economía Solidaria and 1 related to Red de Educación Financiera) and 5 with bystanding experts (2 from public administration, one from NGO and 2 from commercial organizations).